 At the inaugural IFSHT Lifetime Achievement Award ceremony we were delighted to honour the following hand therapists for their outstanding contribution to International Hand Therapy.
 They are listed left to right.
 Dominique Thomas from France, Jean-Claude Rouzaud from France, Corrianne van Velze from South Africa, Margareta Persson from Sweden, Rosemary Prosser from Australia, Lynne Feehan from Canada, Victoria Frampton from UK, Pat McKee(front) from Canada, Adiela Estrada from Columbia, Shrikant Chinchalkar from Canada, Judy Colditz from USA.
 We also honour Annette Leveridge from UK and Evelyn Mackin from USA who were sadly unable to attend.
 The award winners are pictured with Anne Wajon, President IFSHT.

 Therapists receiving this award will have made their contribution in one or multiple of these categories

 Nominations are welcomed from any Member Society for any hand therapist in their country that they would like to nominate for the Lifetime Achievement Award.
-Nominations will be open for the Lifetime Achievement Award in 2022 approximately a year prior to the congress.
+Nominations will for the Lifetime Achievement Award will close on 31 December 2021.